Dean151/Aln-Symfony/README.md

 - `POST user/reset` with your email in the body.
 It'll send an email with an activation link.
 For now this link is dead, but note the token in this URL for the next step.
 - `POST user/reset/consume` with the above in-url token to get your authorization token.
-- In swagger UI ; on the top-right "authorize" button ; add "Bearer <token>" value for making all following calls to be authenticated as yourself
+- In swagger UI ; on the top-right "authorize" button ; add `Bearer <token>` value for making all following calls to be authenticated as yourself

 ### Login with password

 - `POST user/login` with your email & password in the body to get your authorization token.
-- In swagger UI ; on the top-right "authorize" button ; add "Bearer <token>" value for making all following calls to be authenticated as yourself
+- In swagger UI ; on the top-right "authorize" button ; add `Bearer <token>` value for making all following calls to be authenticated as yourself

 ### Configure your feeder